On the Sparsity of Optimal Linear Decision Rules for a Class of Robust Optimization Problems with Box Uncertainty Sets: Extensions and Limitations

 We emphasize that Theorem~\ref{thm:3} establishes that $10+12T$ is an upper bound on the \emph{total} number of nonzero parameters for optimal linear decision rules for the production quantities across \emph{all} of the time periods of the dynamic newsvendor problem.
 Theorem~\ref{thm:3} thus implies that there always exists an optimal linear decision rule for the production quantities in the dynamic newsvendor problem in which the \emph{average} number of nonzero parameters for an optimal linear decision rule in each time period is upper bounded by $(10+12T)/T = 12 + \frac{10}{T}.$ Since optimal linear decision rules are optimal control policies for the dynamic newsvendor problem \cite[Theorem 3.1]{bertsimas2010optimality}, Theorem~\ref{thm:3} thus establishes for the first time that the optimal production quantity decision in each time period can be made using an average of $12 + \frac{10}{T} = \mathcal{O}(1)$ of the demand realizations observed in the past time periods.\looseness=-1

 \paragraph{Inventory Management with Non-Box Uncertainty Sets.}

 The previous results show that there exist sparse optimal linear decision rules in production-inventory problems with box uncertainty sets.
 Here we showcase how our proof techniques can be extended to production-inventory problems with non-box uncertainty sets.
-Specifically, our results here focus on the class of production-inventory problems from Ben-Tal et al.~\cite{ben2004adjustable} in which the demand is chosen from a non-separable budget uncertainty set of the form
+Specifically, our results here focus on the class of production-inventory problems from Ben-Tal et al.~\cite{ben2004adjustable} in which there are no lead times ($\delta_e = 0$ for all $e \in [E]$) and the demand is chosen from a non-separable budget uncertainty set of the form

 The difference compared with the original model is that the budget uncertainty is no longer separable over time period $t$ due to the budget constraint $\sum_{s=2}^{T+1} \frac{\zeta_s - \ubar{D}_s}{\bar{D}_s - \ubar{D}_s} \le T-k$.
 This budget constraint means that among the $T$ demand variables $\zeta_t$, there are at most $T-k$ demands that choose their maximum values.
-Now we consider the linear decision rule approximation of the class of production-inventory problems with budget uncertainty set:
+Now we consider the linear decision rule approximation of the class of production-inventory problems with budget uncertainty set.

 In the following theorem, we show that our sparsity guarantees can be extended to optimal linear decision rules for the optimization problem~\eqref{prob:ldr_4}.
 More broadly, the following theorem establishes that our proof techniques for establishing sparsity guarantees for optimal linear decision rules can be extended to applications in which the uncertainty sets are dependent across time periods.